thegetty/quire-docs/content/documentation/install-uninstall.md

 ### Quick Install

 If you’re eager to get started, this will install the complete Quire package but without e-book or PDF output capability.
-These may be added later, by following steps 2–4 in the Full Install guidelines below.
+These may be added later, by following steps 3–5 in the Full Install guidelines below.

+1. In Terminal, install Apple’s Xcode with: `xcode-select --install`
-1. Install the **LTS** version of Node.js: [https://nodejs.org](https://nodejs.org)
+2. Download and install the **LTS** version of Node.js: [https://nodejs.org](https://nodejs.org)
-2. In Terminal, install Quire with: `npm install --global @thegetty/quire-cli`
+3. In Terminal, install Quire with: `npm install --global @thegetty/quire-cli`
-3. Confirm installation: `quire --help`
+4. Confirm installation: `quire --help`

 The Quire installation process may take several minutes, during which time there will be considerable messaging output in Terminal.
 The only messages of any concern are those labeled as ERROR or ERR.
 These likely indicate a failed installation, as would seeing "command not found" after entering `quire --help` in step 3.
 Search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues.